kiwix/kiwix-js-pwa/README.md

 ## What about Zimit (Web Archive) format?

 Zimit is a service that allows any Web site to be archived as a ZIM.
 Try it out at https://youzim.it/.
-The Kiwix JS PWA and Electron apps have
+The Kiwix JS PWA now has full support for Zimit-based archives using the open-source Replay Web Archive reader, while Electron and other apps currently only support Zimit archives with largely static content (text, images, dynamic content will be displayed, but some content such as embedded video or audio may break).
-_experimental_ support for Zimit archives: text, images, dynamic content will be displayed, but some content such as embedded video or audio may break.
+If you want to browser Zimit-based archives, we recommend you use the PWA.
+You don't have to make your own Zimit ZIMs: Kiwix download library
-Try it and see!
-You don't have to make your own Zimit ZIMs: Kiwix download library (available in-app) publishes a number of fantastically useful refernce sites in the Zimit file format, such as the Ready.Gov disaster preparedness site, the fascinating Low-Tech magazine, the CIA World Factbook -- amongst many others.
+(available in-app) publishes a number of fantastically useful refernce sites in the Zimit file format, such as the Ready.Gov disaster preparedness site, the fascinating Low-Tech magazine, the CIA World Factbook -- amongst many others.
 Just open the Zimit directory in the in-app library.

 ![Kiwix_better_zimit_montage](https://github.com/kiwix/kiwix-js-pwa/assets/4304337/9462d1ee-d7e4-45db-866d-a1839c0f6b19)